Mesa 2D FAQs

 Is the MESA equipment 3rd party certified and if so by whom?

-The Mesa 2D and the ACT VI equipment are both independently 3rd party certified by Ken Wilcox.
+The Mesa 2D and the ACT VI equipment are both independently 3rd party certified by Ken Wilcox Associates.
 It is EPA approved and is listed in the National Work Group as a certified test.
 Most countries accept this listing for determining acceptable test methods.
 Copies of both certifications will be provided upon request.

 How often does MESA need to be re-calibrated and how much does it cost?

-How does temperature effect the testing?
+How does temperature affect the testing?

 The Mesa system is extremely versatile and accurate in a multitude of test environments because it is non-volumetric.
 Unlike other tank test systems, the Mesa system is not affected by wind, temperature fluctuations, or high and low pressure systems.